Virtual MLUUC Events

 How to Connect

 OPTION 1: If you have a tablet/iPad, a smartphone, or a computer that is connected to the internet which has both a webcam and a microphone, then join Zoom by clicking the link for the event that you wish to join (or copy and paste the link into your browser).
 Follow any instructions provided, which may ask you to download a file and install it.
-[The link and Meeting ID are specific to the particular event you are virtually attending.
-You will find the link in the newsletter or on our calendar.]
+You may also be required to provide a Password.
+[The link, Meeting ID and Password are specific to the particular event you are virtually attending.
+You will find this information in the newsletter or on our calendar.]

 OPTION 2: If you have a computer connected to the internet that does not have a webcam and/or microphone, follow the instructions in Option 1.
 This option will allow you to see and hear the other attendees, but they will not be able to see or hear you.
 To join the audio (so you can speak to others), use Option 3 in conjunction with this Option 2.

 OPTION 3: You may join the event like a conference call (no video) by calling the phone number associated with the event and entering the meeting ID when requested.
-[The Meeting ID is specific to the particular event you are virtually attending.
-You will find the Meeting ID in the newsletter or on our calendar.]
+You may also be required to enter a Password.
+[The Meeting ID and Password are specific to the particular event you are virtually attending.
+You will find this information in the newsletter or on our calendar.]

 Once you are connected, if no one can hear you, then either you do not have a microphone or the settings for the microphone need adjusting.
 If you can not hear others, then your volume settings need adjusting.
 Note that there could be as many as 3 places to check: the computer’s main volume control, the Zoom app’s volume, and the browser tab’s volume (there will be a speaker icon in the tab if this applies).